BTNeandertha1/BTDiablo/README.md

 - Adjust Merc AI and Itemization

 # Patch Notes
-- Fixed Tooltip for FOH
+- Fixed Blizzards Patch for BTDiablo
-- Increased Act 5 Red Portal Density
+- Added Socket Recipes for Superior Items
-- Increased Act 5 Outside areas Density
+- Shrines now stack and dont interfere with curses
-- Increased Density for Forgotten Sands and Furnace of Pain
+- Battle Cry does not interfere with curses

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?